nicoglennon/nico-md/projects/index.md

 With **[Zen](http://zen.glitch.me),** I wanted to create a small set of 'rooms' that would take me somewhere peaceful.
 I was feeling some stress at the time and wished there was something pretty but boring to fall into for a quick mental break.

 It's built using [three.js](http://threejs.org) and runs on [Glitch](http://glitch.com), a really cool platform to build small projects.

+## ⛰ Sucursal

+A group of friends and I, all now living & working outside of our home country of Colombia, got together in 2020 and started **[Sucursal](https://sucursal.org)**, a remote non-profit organization looking to accelerate our country's long-term economic progress via access to education.

 ## ☁️ Salesforce Starter